wazzamatazz/json-time-series-extractor/README.md

 var samples = TimeSeriesExtractor.GetSamples(json).ToArray();
 ```

 The JSON document must represent an object or an array of objects.
+If the document is an array of objects, each object in the array is processed as if it were a separate JSON document.
 You can customise the extraction behaviour by passing a [TimeSeriesExtractorOptions](./src/JsonTimeSeriesExtractor/TimeSeriesExtractorOptions.cs) object when calling the method.

 ## Data Samples